ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/OPI-Creation.md

 - Postfix the PV name with ` {"longString":true}` (note the space before the JSON).
 The final value in "PV Name" should look similar to the following: `$(PV_ROOT):ARBITRARY:SP {"longString":true}`
 - Ensure "Format Type" is "String"

+Note: If waveform PV is being attached to a multi-line text box then user will have to `ctrl-enter` to save their changes.

 # Data browser Graph Creation

 To make a databrowser graph on an OPI: